Russian Orthodox Church Outside of Russia: Signing of the Act of Canonical Communion

 On December 28, 2006, the leaders officially announced that the Act of Canonical Communion would be signed.
 The signing took place on May 17, 2007, followed immediately by a full restoration of communion with the Moscow Patriarchate.
-It was celebrated by a Divine Liturgy at the Cathedral of Christ the Savior in Moscow, at which the Patriarch of Moscow and All Russia Alexius II and the First-Hierarch of ROCOR concelebrated for the first time in history.
+It was celebrated by a Divine Liturgy at the Cathedral of Christ the Saviour in Moscow, at which the Patriarch of Moscow and All Russia Alexius II and the First-Hierarch of ROCOR concelebrated for the first time in history.

-On 17 May 2007, at 9:15 a.m., Metropolitan Laurus was greeted at Christ the Savior Cathedral in Moscow by a special peal of the bells.
-Shortly thereafter, Patriarch Alexey II entered the cathedral.
+On 17 May 2007, at 9:15 a.m., Metropolitan Laurus was greeted at the cathedral by a special peal of the bells, and shortly thereafter, Patriarch Alexey II entered.
 After the Patriarch read the prayer for the unity of the Russian Church, the Act of Canonical Communion was read aloud, and two copies were each signed by both Metropolitan Laurus and Patriarch Alexey II.
 The two hierarchs exchanged the "kiss of peace," after which they and the entire Russian Church sang "God Grant You Many Years."
 Following this, the Divine Liturgy of the Feast of the Ascension of Our Lord began, culminating with the entirety of the bishops of both ROCOR and MP partaking of the Eucharist.